The Eristics Test

 Love Fear Guilt Disgust Anger Pride

-Passion Revelation
+Love Revelation

 The easiest way to satisfy love is with attachment, which combines love and the Architect's first argument, fear.
 The second-easiest is satisfaction, which combines love with the second argument of pride.
 The paradox here is that satisfaction is overall the hardest emotion to achieve.